Stetson receives $4.66M in federal COVID-19 relief to help students

 With funds donated by Stetson alumni, coupled with the federal money, Stetson has helped hundreds of students pay their outstanding tuition bills.

 The latest money is the third round of federal COVID-19 relief for colleges and universities.
-Stetson received $1.789 million for student aid in Spring 2020 and another $1.678 million for student aid earlier this year.
-This time, student funding jumped to $4.66 million while the federal government also relaxed the rules for awarding grants.
+Stetson received $1.789 million for student aid in Spring 2020.
+The federal government provided another $1.678 million for student aid earlier this year.
+This time, student funding jumped to $4.66 million.
+Meanwhile, the federal government also relaxed the rules for awarding grants.

-Unlike the first two rounds, the new funding can be given to students who do not qualify for Federal Pell Grants, which are awarded to undergraduate students with the greatest financial need.
+Unlike the first two rounds, students can receive funding even if they do not qualify for Federal Pell Grants.
+Undergraduate students with the greatest financial need qualify for Pell grants.

-The funding also can be given to international students and undocumented students, including Deferred Action for Childhood Arrivals (DACA), who were brought to the U.S. as children and have received temporary protection from deportation.
+International students and undocumented students, including Deferred Action for Childhood Arrivals (DACA), can receive the funding.
+DACA students came to the U.S. as children and now have temporary protection from deportation.

 “We’re allowed to give this money to DACA students, undocumented students and international students,” Goldsworthy said.
 “That is a big shift.
 That is something that, as institutions, we have been lobbying Congress and the Department of Education to relax the rules of having to file a FAFSA [Free Application for Federal Student Aid] and be Pell eligible.”

-In the latest funding, Stetson will use the $4.659 million to help reimburse extra expenses and lost revenue during the pandemic from such measures as switching to single-occupancy rooms in residence halls as a health precaution for students, and paying to house some students in nearby hotels.
+In the latest funding, Stetson will use the $4.659 million to help reimburse extra expenses and lost revenue during the pandemic.
+Those expenses stem from such measures as switching to single-occupancy rooms in residence halls as a health precaution for students, and paying to house some students in nearby hotels.

 “The monies we received for institutional purposes were primarily for lost bed revenue, hotel room costs, classroom virtual equipment, air purification equipment and miscellaneous testing and supplies,” said Executive Vice President and Chief Financial Officer Bob Huth.
 “We actually had more items that could be reimbursed than dollars provided for reimbursement.”

 The federal COVID-19 relief has come at a time of extraordinary need among students.
-Since March 1, 2020, when the coronavirus was first detected in Florida, the Office of Student Financial Planning has processed 1,465 student appeals – a 150% increase compared to the years before the pandemic.
+Since March 1, 2020, when the coronavirus was first detected in Florida, the Office of Student Financial Planning has processed 1,465 student appeals.
+Appeals have increased by 150% compared to the years before the pandemic.

 “We have been extremely grateful to have had this money come to us from the government to assist our students,” Goldsworthy added.
 “Without this, I don’t think that we would have been able to retain the students that we had at the institution.”